mariouhrin/schoolCarousel/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/anon/pen/QpaOma.
+Carousel presentation of elementary school from Slovakia.

+You can see it here https://zsnobel.netlify.com/